New York ATAP Online Certificate Progam

 We have over 25 years of experience in Restaurant and Bar business as an owner and manager.
 We also have the knowledge and expertise on how to deal with tough situations.
 We also understand what you have had to deal with or will have to deal with when serving and selling alcohol.
 With over 15 years of teaching the Alcohol Server Education course and over 150k students have successfully passed our training course.

 It's now becoming the norm for NY employers in the restaurant and bar, liquor store, and gaming industries to hire only those who are New York ATAP certified.
 If your goal is to obtain one of these high paying, tipped positions, then undergoing responsible alcohol service training could very well be vital to your future.
-The New York State Liquor Authority also takes alcohol training into account for lawsuit liabilities—getting the New York ATAP training could keep you safe should a customer do something they shouldn't.
+The New York State Liquor Authority also takes alcohol training into account for lawsuit liabilities—getting the New York ATAP Alcohol Certificate could keep you safe should a customer do something they shouldn't.

 Overview of our training